How to contribute (via pull request) to an open-source GitHub project using your own fork

 Spinning up a branch

-development branch and it's up-to-date with the source repo.
+development), make sure you're on the default branch and it's up-to-date with the source repo.
 If you just forked it, it always will be—but if there have been a lot of changes to the original repo since you forked it, yours might be out of sync.
-Here's how to get yours in sync:
+Here's how to get yours in sync on a project where the default branch is

 git checkout development git fetch upstream git merge upstream/development git push origin development